redsanket/spark/external/storm/guide/reference/index.rst

 Normally, a worker is not shut down.
 When it is, the current storm implementation kills the process (``kill -9``), so we do not expect the logs to show anything as the worker does not know what is happening.

+Cleanup configuration
+################

+For limiting the disk usage of workers' logs and dump files, two parameters are defined to restrict all workers' total usage and each worker's usage: logviewer.max.sum.worker.logs.size.mb, logviewer.max.per.worker.logs.size.mb.
+Cluster admins may customize their thresholds as needed.

 Other Resources
 ===============